Temperature

 Hot Box Temperature Measurements

 The Hot Box method is used as input data for the prediction of in situ concrete temperature rise when modelling a concrete pour.
+It is intended to approach the outcome of a true Adiabatic Temperature measurement process for a concrete mix.

 A 1 m square block of concrete made to the same recipe as an in situ mix is cast in an insulated box and temperature monitored during its curing.